 Alsanyache Tonak with step-by-step photos and a video recipe.
 This red cowpea curry (Goan alsande tonak) is made with red cowpeas (alsane), roasted coconut, onions, and spices.
-It is a simple and flavorful coconut-based curry that comes together easily within 30 minutes and tastes delicious with poori, pav, poee, or rice.
+This recipe gives you a simple and flavorful coconut-based curry that comes together easily within 30 minutes and tastes delicious with poori, pav, poee, or rice.

-This red cowpea curry recipe is very versatile.
+This red cowpeas curry recipe is very versatile.
 You can make this Goan curry with chawali/lobia (black-eyed peas).
 You can add cashews to make it richer and slightly creamy.
 You can also adjust the spice level to your taste or use other beans if alsane are not available.
-More Goan recipes you may like are Goan Mooga Gathi, Khatkhate, and Tisreo Tonak.
+If you like this Goan tonak recipe, try my Tisreo Tonak (Clam Curry) next.

 Why You Need This Recipe